-- (i) expanding the assessment of institutions' performance; - (ii) objectifying the assessment criteria by assigning qualitative grades, level by level, and allowing for comparison, and clarifying the consequences of the assessment, in terms of how the courses are run and financed by the higher education institutions; - (iii) internationalising the assessment procedure, particularly at the level of institutional assessment; - (iv) requiring that higher education institutions implement their own systems of quality assurance, subject to certification.
+- (i) expanding the assessment of institutions' performance; - (ii) objectifying the assessment criteria by assigning qualitative grades, level by level, and allowing for comparison, and clarifying the consequences of the assessment, in terms of how the courses are run and financed by the higher education institutions;

+- (iii) internationalising the assessment procedure, particularly at the level of institutional assessment; - (iv) requiring that higher education institutions implement their own systems of quality assurance, subject to certification.

-The conditions and regulations for progress from one higher education cycle of studies to another are regulated by specific legal instruments, namely the Legal Framework for Degrees and Diplomas (Decree-Law no. 74/2006, of 24^{th} March, as amended by Decree-Law no. 107/2008, of 25^{th} June).
+The conditions and regulations for progress from one higher education cycle of studies to another are regulated by specific legal instruments, namely the Legal Framework for Degrees and Diplomas (Decree-Law 74/2006, 24 March, as amended by Decree-Law 107/2008, 25 June).